 I start to get excited as soon as I can see the lights of the stadium.
 It doesn’t matter which stadium – Wrigley, Busch, Comiskey (I don’t care what they’re calling it now.
 It will always be Comiskey).
 I start to get excited as soon as I can see the lights.
 Approaching the stadium, the excitement builds.
 People are coming in off the El or crossing the street in hoards.
 I always buy my peanuts from a guy outside the stadium because it’s usually a buck cheaper.

 I love the colors of baseball.
-Blue, gold, and green.
+Blue, gold, white, and green.
 These are the colors of baseball for me.
 Blue sky.
 Green grass.
 Golden infield with crisp white lines.
 I always pause at the first site of the field.
 Everything is perfect.
-Nobodies has kicked up the batter’s box.
+Nobody has kicked up the batter’s box.
 Nobody has groomed their own place in the field.
-The rubber and the bases look like they’re shining.
+The rubber and the bases shine.
 The scoreboard is big and bright and full of information, but right now there are only zeroes on it.

 I love the smell of baseball.
-Cinnamon is the smell of the Comiskey.
+Cinnamon is the smell of Comiskey.
 The churro stand must be nearby.
 Onions are caramelizing on the grill.
 Hot dogs are red.
 The beer is cold.
 I breathe it in.
 I don’t bring my glove to games (because I’m a grown man), but I can still smell the leather.
 I’ve buried my face in my glove enough times to recall the smell – especially at a ballgame.
 I find my seat and evaluate my odds of getting a foul ball.
 I fill out the lineup card and let the sun pour over me.
 I look at the names on my scorecard and wonder, “Who’s going to hit a home run?
 Who will get the first hit?